 Laser CAM Software

+Once your laser is set up and working, it’s time to go and make your own laser engraving projects!
 There are a couple different options for generating G-code for laser.
 One very popular one is called LightBurn.
 It is a paid program ($40 at the time of writing for the license that works with the LongMill).
 LightBurn works well and has lots of tutorial videos.
 LightBurn comes with a 30-day free demo.